florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 ********************
 Operation cost model
 ********************
-Similar as the production cost model, the operation cost is also built with the cost from aircraft level and powertrain level.
-Since the aircraft-level maintenance cost already includes all costs of connector and tank components, their individual costs are not calculated separately.
-For electronic components such as the motor and generator, operational costs are estimated as an annual fraction of the purchase price.
+Similar as the production cost model, the operational cost model is also built by separating aircraft and powertrain costs.
+As the maintenance cost at aircraft level already includes the cost of all connector and tank components, their individual costs are not calculated separately.
+For electronic components such as the engine and generator, the operating costs are estimated as an annual fraction of the purchase price.

-Aircraft level cost
+Aircraft operational cost
 ===================

 Annual maintenance & miscellaneous cost
 ***************************************
-For better cost estimation, these cost model achieved with a regression model derived with the data from `Guardianjet <https://www.guardianjet.com/jet-aircraft-online-tools>`_.
+These cost models are based on a regression derived with the data from `Guardianjet <https://www.guardianjet.com/jet-aircraft-online-tools>`_.

 .. math::